-For the first time on record, your odds of dying from an accidental opioid overdose are greater than dying in a motor vehicle crash
+Your odds of dying from an accidental opioid overdose continue to be greater than dying in a motor-vehicle crash

 Fear is natural and healthy.
 It can help us respond to danger more quickly or avoid a dangerous situation altogether.
 It can also cause us to worry about the wrong things, especially when it comes to estimating our level of risk.